If you grew up a fan of comic books, you remember the Bat Signal.

 In the mythical Batman universe, whenever Gotham City was under attack, the police would fill the night sky with a giant, bat-shaped searchlight to let Batman know his help was needed.
 And every time — day or night, rain or shine — he’d answer the call.

-Cat’s Cradle is a no-kill rescue shelter based in Fargo, and for the past 15 years, Adams-Ventzke and her small but mighty team have been giving area cats a second chance.
+CATS Cradle is a no-kill rescue shelter based in Fargo, and for the past 15 years, Adams-Ventzke and her small but mighty team have been giving area cats a second chance.

-“She said, ‘Yes.
-You just don’t understand how much it means to have you guys taking these animals because, for the past seven years, the last task of my job every day is to euthanize animals that are treatable,’” Adams-Ventzke continues.
-“And so Carol and I vowed to her that day: You’re not ever going to have to do that again.”
+“She said, ‘You ladies just don’t understand how much it means to have you guys taking these animals because, for the past seven years, the last task of my job every day has been to euthanize animals that are treatable or healthy — just because they had no place to go.
+I cry myself to sleep every night, but this is the first month in the history of this pound that I have not had to euthanize even one cat.
+And so Carol and I vowed to her that day: You’re not ever going to have to do that again, as long as our doors are open.”

 It was a natural fit for Adams-Ventzke, who says she’s always gravitated toward the underdog.